ufs-community/uwtools/docs/index.rst

 | **CLI**: ``uw config -h``
 | **API**: ``import uwtools.api.config``

 The config tool suite helps you compare, transform, modify, and even validate your configuration.
 The package supports YAML, shell, Fortran namelist, and INI file formats.
-Configuration in any of these formats may express values using Jinja2 syntax.
+Configuration in any of these formats may express values using :jinja2:`Jinja2 sytax<templates>`.
 These values can reference others, or compute new values by evaluating mathematical expressions, building paths, manipulating strings, etc.

 Compare Mode
 ............